DylanDr1/Graphics-Assignment/README.md

 Top of keyboard 8-9 - Texture on/off (on by default)

 Top of keyboard "- and =".
-Water texture on/off (On by default)

-Near top of keyboard [ and ].
-Lens Flare on/off (On by default)
+Effects on/off (On by default)

 ## Updates